cristianfalcone/ajo/cookbook.md

 }
 ```

-🎭 Stage Whisper: You'll rarely need to call `this.$next()` directly.
+🎭 Stage Whisper: You'll rarely need to call `this.next()` directly.
 Let Ajo handle this backstage work!

-## The Reset Button: this.$return()
+## The Reset Button: this.return()

-`this.$return()` is like the "reset" button on your component.
+`this.return()` is like the "reset" button on your component.
 Use it to start fresh or clean up when your component leaves the stage!

 ```jsx
 function* ColorCycler(args) {